Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 Grounding via electrical earth in your electrical system

 If you’re going to set up the earthing via your electrical cables – check for dirty electricity and other factors (electrical wiring, metal spring mattresses, metal beds, etc) which can affect the grounding and if you can get the clean earthing effect.
-Also, in Northern America, electrical earthing is different from the European one and needs to be checked with mains earth present tester.
+Also, in Northern America, electrical earthing is different from the European one and needs to be checked with a mains earth present tester.
 To be on the safe side, I do recommend checking if the grounding effect is for you with something called body voltage check.
-Also, be mindful how you feel when grounded via electrical earth in the electrical system.
-Grounding directly to the ground outside your home or workplace is ideal but it still requires checking a specialised earth ground tester as well so, you know if it really works.
-I personally, don’t use any grounding mats – and don’t recommend DIY approach to it.
-I do ground myself every day by having a 20-minutes bath (in the morning and evening) and I’ve checked with the body voltage measurement that I am fully grounded in my bath.
-Also, people are different and can react differently to artificial grounding via earthing mats/sheets, etc (some couples sleeping in the same bed might have completely opposite reactions to artificial grounding via electrical cables, for all kinds of reasons).
+Also, be mindful of how you feel when grounded via electrical earth in the electrical system.
+Grounding directly to the ground outside your home or workplace is ideal, but it still requires checking a specialised earth ground tester as well so you know if it really works.
+I personally don’t use any grounding mats – and don’t recommend a DIY approach to it.
+I do ground myself every day by having a 20-minute bath (in the morning and evening) and I’ve checked with the body voltage measurement that I am fully grounded in my bath.
+Also, people are different and can react differently to artificial grounding via earthing mats/sheets, etc (some couples sleeping in the same bed might have completely opposite reactions to artificial grounding via electrical cables for all kinds of reasons).
 Ideally, you need to calibrate it onsite with body voltage measurements then you know for sure if it’s working and it’s for you.
 But if you feel it’s not making you sleep better – listen to your body – and stop using the electrical grounding mode.

 There are five basic ways to earth yourself to benefit from it

 Surfaces that allow for good grounding include sand, grass, bare dirt, untreated concrete, brick and ceramic tiles.
 The best results you get when the earth or surface is wet for the best conductivity.
 Leather-soled shoes also allow you to ground while walking, whereas rubber-soled shoes disconnect you from the earth and block beneficial electron transfer.
-Dr Laura Koniver, a physician and author of recently released The Earth Prescription (2020), recommends grounding for around 30 minutes a day but other researchers (Chevalier, et al 2012) suggest about 80 minutes to get the full effect.
+Dr Laura Koniver, a physician and author of the recently released The Earth Prescription (2020), recommends grounding for around 30 minutes a day but other researchers (Chevalier, et al 2012) suggest about 80 minutes to get the full effect.

-1) Walk barefoot whenever you can (not very practical) but even touching a tree for a few minutes can make a difference.
+1) Walk barefoot whenever you can (not very practical), but even touching a tree for a few minutes can make a difference.
 (If you can do your exercises outdoor on the grass – grounding helps too.
-I’ve had my Pilates personal training done in a park and I felt a significant difference).
+I’ve had my Pilates personal training done in a park, and I felt a significant difference).
 Unfortunately, modern rubber shoe soles insulate us from the health benefit of earthing.
 Leather shoe soles are much better at conducting earth’s frequencies.

 If you have a garden, you could make a labyrinth to walk around.
 Labyrinths can have healing, meditative properties, so combining walking barefoot in a labyrinth is a double whammy.

 Another option, which I do under the right conditions is to walk barefoot on snow – only for a minute or so.
-Over the years, I’ve built up my tolerance to it but I only do it on fluffy snow and when it’s not too cold and for a very short time.
+Over the years, I’ve built up my tolerance to it, but I only do it on fluffy snow and when it’s not too cold and for a very short time.

-2) Earth your bed or your desk (requires some knowledge and testing equipment – a body voltage meter can determine how much electricity is induced when lying in bed or sitting in a chair, and how much the electric charge is reduced by grounding.
+2) Earth your bed or your desk (requires some knowledge and testing equipment – a body voltage meter can determine how much electricity is induced when lying in bed or sitting in a chair and how much the electric charge is reduced by grounding.
 Also, checking the ground/earth wire in the electrical socket is essential for it to work well.
-Checking dirty electricity is important too since it can affect the grounding process.
-Read above, if grounding/earthing is safe.
+Checking dirty electricity is important, too, since it can affect the grounding process.
+Read above if grounding/earthing is safe.

 3) Have regular, 10-20min baths in the evening (my favourite).
 People who are electrosensitive discovered that they had fewer symptoms when they were having baths because they were naturally earthed.
-Please note that if your bath is plastic and the pipes are plastic the grounding effect might be non-existent.
+Please note that if your bath is plastic and the pipes are plastic, the grounding effect might be non-existent.
 Add some Epsom salts or magnesium (magnesium is depleted from our bodies when we get stressed) to your bath.
-Also touching a radiator or a metal water tap will most likely have a grounding effect since most radiators and water taps are earthed.
+Also, touching a radiator or a metal water tap will most likely have a grounding effect since most radiators and water taps are earthed.

 4) Get Helios3 – geopathic stress harmoniser (very easy to install – just plug it into the socket or use a USB version for your computer/car/travels) which adds Schumann resonance/waves – which is the heartbeat of the Earth to your environment and boost the ambient earthing effect.
 Read more about electrosensitivity